COVID-19: Plan to Return to School

 - Creating and maintaining an on-campus learning environment in which all constituents adhere to health and safety protocols.

-- Caring for colleagues, students and families while accepting that we are not here to be right, but to get it right, and that right will be a moving target that requires patience, determination, adaptation and humility.
+- Caring for colleagues, students, and families while accepting that we are not here to be right, but to get it right.

 - Delivering flexible learning models that provide students with a St. John’s education and experience irrespective of whether they learn at school or at home; respecting families’ decisions regarding the choices they make for their children.